mohansagark/react-dashboard-app/README.md

-# react-dashboard-app
-This is a personal project to showcase my skillset in react on my portfolio
+This is a dashboard application created to showcase my react work on my portfolio.